dimitri-xyz/frtrader/doc/copy-strategy-basics.md

 The current implementation of the book mirroring strategy makes a few assumptions:

 1. All requests will eventually succeed - This is a big assumption, but it enables us only to track the requests rather than the actual placements/cancellations at the exchange.
 This will likely be refined later.
-2. Mirroring is done by defining a few (side, price, vol) targets to be placed in the destination (least liquid) exchange.
+2. Mirroring is done by defining a (side, price, vol) target to be placed in the destination (least liquid) exchange.
 3. We can keep track of orders per ClientOid rather than by the exchange's actual OrderID.
 The framework is responsible for matching the two identifiers.
 This enables strategies to be deterministic (although stateful).
 4. All memory is kept in the internal "State" and this state can change due to orderbook events or executions at the exchanges.
 See the powerpoint presentation for more details.

 ### Action Life-Cycle

 Once requested by the strategy, an Action is considered "open", even if it has not yet been requested to the exchange.
 Cancellation Actions only ever attempt the cancellation, they do not guarantee it, so they never "fail".
+They are *attempts* that just are not effective at cancelling.

 ### Rationale

-The orderbook mirroring will be defined by a "target definition function" of the source orderbook and current exposure levels.
-For each orderbook event, we need to produce a corresponding list of target "price-levels" and "volumes" for the receiving book.
-The targets can be arbitrarily defined and there may be multiple per source orderbook.
+The orderbook mirroring will be defined by a "target definition function" of the source orderbook.
+For each orderbook event, we need to produce a corresponding target "price-level" and "volume" for the receiving book.
+The target can be arbitrarily defined.

 ### Price-level Matching